 I’m sure many of you are like me when it comes to seeing a blog post or YouTube video of a card you really love and want to CASE.
 We immediately go to our favorite stamp store to buy all of the exact supplies the card designer used on their card.
 While I admit it’s lots of fun to constantly buy new stamps, dies, etc., it’s not always financial feasible or practical.
 However, if we look through our existing supplies, we often have a way to create a similar design look using supplies we already have on hand.

 With all this in mind, I thought I would put this concept into action in today’s post.
 The look I have chosen to create using different supplies in my stash is a falling snow background.
 This look is very popular on cards this time of year, but I don’t own a falling snow background stamp to create that look, so I thought this would be a great way to show how to achieve similar results using other supplies.

 Embossing Folder and Sanding – This is the card that spurred the entire idea for this blog post.
-Someone mentioned the sanding technique in a recent discussion on the Stamping Enablers group on Facebook.
+Someone mentioned the sanding technique in a recent discussion in a stamping group on Facebook.
 I realized I hadn’t used that technique in several years, so I decided to give it a try.
 I used a confetti embossing folder from Close to My Heart and then sanded off the tops of the confetti dots to make it look like falling snow.
 I had a little trouble getting some of the dots sanded down to completely white, but overall, I was pretty pleased with the result.
 Note: If you want to try this technique, be sure to use a white cord cardstock as you won’t get the same results if using solid core.